mk12/rainbowterm/README.md

 Now, run `rainbowterm load` to parse your custom color presets.
 If you don't have any, see the section on Base16 below.

-At this point, you can run `rainbowterm` to enter interactive mode:
+At this point, you can run `rainbowterm set -p PRESET` to switch to the given color preset.
+Alternatively, run `rainbowterm` to enter interactive mode:

 ```
 j  next